 award exhibition - nominee

-solo show as part of THIS IS FAKE
+group show with THIS IS FAKE

 group project, as part of media art class of 2016